Teen driving statistics may not seem too bright when observed in general. The number of vehicle crashes involving teens is still relatively high.

 Along the following lines, we’ll introduce you to the good and the bad when it comes to teen driving.

-- The leading cause of teen deaths and disabilities is motor vehicle crashes.
+- Motor vehicle crashes represent the leading cause of teen deaths and disabilities

-- Every day, 11 teenagers get killed due to texting and driving.
+- 11 teenagers get killed due to texting and driving annually

-- 56% of teenagers admit to talking on the phone while driving.
+- Over 55% of teenagers confess to talking on the phone while driving

-- 13% of passenger deaths occurred while a teen was driving.
+- 13% of passenger deaths in 2019 happened while a teenager was driving

-- Teens are 2.5 times more likely to show risky behavior in traffic if accompanied.
+- If accompanied, teenagers are 2.5 times more likely to show risky behavior in traffic

-- Drunk driving fatalities among teens have decreased by 81% since 1982.
+- Since 1982, drunk driving fatalities among teens have dropped by 81%

 General Teen Driver Facts